rust-lang/book/src/ch05-03-method-syntax.md

 inside the `impl Rectangle` context.
 Note that we still need to use the `&` before `self`, just as we did in `&Rectangle`.
-Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just as they can any other parameter.
+Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just as they can with any other parameter.

 We’ve chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don’t want to take ownership, and we just want to read the